Tips and Best Practices for WordPress Web Design

 In this article, we’ll introduce you to several tips for WordPress design, along with best practices for you to keep in mind the next time you’re working on a new website design with WordPress.
 Let’s get to work!

 What Are Web Design Best Practices?

 Every website is unique in its design and functionality.
-However, there are a lot of best practices that can help you design sites that look and work much better than most of what you see online.
+However, there are a lot of web development best practices that can help you design sites that look and work much better than most of what you see online.
 These practices apply to all types of projects, and internalizing them will help you create better websites.

 In a nutshell, these are the factors you’ll need to keep in mind to make sure your website doesn’t only look good, but also serves visitors effectively:

 - Visual layout and branding.
 Your site’s layout should be designed to lead users to the content they want to see.
 Throughout, you can also use branding elements to create a coherent style for each web page, and even a blog post.

 - User experience.
 The user experience encompasses everything visitors do on your website, and helps to determine how positive their interactions are.
 Design plays a significant role in helping you create websites that are a pleasure to use.

 - Ease of use.
 Ideally, visitors should never feel at a loss when it comes to how to interact with your website or find what they’re looking for.
 That’s something you can accomplish by understanding who your audience is, and designing with their needs in mind.

 These are all high-level concepts that are easy to understand, but not as simple to put into practice.
 With that in mind, let’s move on to some actionable tips you can use to elevate your WordPress site’s design.